naveenjack007/gcr-leaderboard/README.md

 ## Project Details

 ### About the Project
-This project is a leaderboard for the students of Jalpaiguri Government Engineering College participating in the GoogleCloudReady Facilitator program.
+This project is a leaderboard for the students of Sri Manakula Vinayagar Engineering College participating in the GoogleCloudReady Facilitator program.

 ### Built With